South African cuisine: European and Asian originated cookery

-During the pioneering days of the 17th century, new foods such as biltong, droëwors and rusks evolved locally out of necessity.
+During the 17th century, new foods such as biltong, droëwors, and rusks evolved locally out of necessity.

 British cookery

-South Africa was a colony of the British Empire and thus has strong influences from United Kingdom.
+South Africa was a colony of the British Empire and thus has strong influences from the United Kingdom.
 As British people settled in South Africa, they brought their cuisine, which influenced South African cuisine.

 Sunday roast is as popular in South Africa as Australia, Canada, and New Zealand where there are influences from the UK.
 In South Africa, Yorkshire pudding is replaced by gravy sauce and rice.

 Fish and chips are also popular in South Africa.
-Fish and chip shops have dynamic ways to sell such as vendors or vans.
+Fish and chip shops employ dynamic selling methods, such as street vendors or vans.
 Typically fried fish are hakes and snoeks.

 Meat pies and other savoury pies are readily available at most grocery stores and many petrol stations.
 Popular variants include sausage roll, Cornish pasty, and pepper steak pie.